 You have likely experienced the frustration of an app crashing right when you need it most.
 Behind that crash is a bug, but finding the bug is only half the battle.
 The real challenge for software teams is keeping track of hundreds of these errors without losing their minds.
 Imagine trying to organize a thousand sticky notes that are constantly changing color and moving around.
 That is what software development feels like without a system.
 Bug tracking tools are the digital filing cabinets that bring order to this mess.
 They allow teams to capture, prioritize, and squash bugs efficiently, ensuring that the software you use actually works.
+Here is a breakdown of the top tools industry experts use to keep their code clean and their teams sane.

 Jira is arguably the most famous name in the world of bug tracking.
-Built by Atlassian, it is designed specifically for teams that work in "sprints," short, focused periods of development.
+Built by Atlassian, it is designed specifically for teams that work in "sprints," aka short, focused periods of development.
 It is highly customizable, which makes it a favorite for large organizations that need specific workflows.

 Every team works differently.
 Some fix things immediately, while others group them into weekly updates.
 Jira allows you to design a "workflow" that matches your team's style.
 An issue might move from "To Do" to "In Progress" to "Code Review" and finally to "Done."
 You can create rules that prevent a bug from moving to "Done" until a tester has verified the fix.
 This structure enforces quality control automatically.